Analyzing INTJ Weaknesses in the Workplace: Condescension

 Final Thoughts

 For INTJs, the path to overcoming condescension is ultimately about balance—maintaining their analytical edge and strategic vision while developing complementary skills in empathy, patience, and communication.
-By transforming this common weakness into a strength, INTJs can significantly increase their effectiveness and influence in the workplace, while creating more rewarding professional relationships.
+By transforming this common weakness into a strength, INTJs can significantly increase their effectiveness and influence in the workplace.